abigailwozniak/job-tenure/detail.md

 - **CPS_Materials**
   - Contains the do-files that reproduce Figures 1-12, Tables 1-4, and Online Appendix Figures 1-6.

-## Overview
-- Note all the data used for this paper is publically available, and none of it is in this depository.
-- Each section is for a data set and its corresponding materials.
-Each section describes where to download data and which files to clean it and create figures / tables.
-- Some figures and tables use more than one data set.

 ## SIPP Materials